pierandread/r-test/README.md

 * Bug: `npm test` it's warning us that *An update to Component inside a test was not wrapped in act(...).* for all the components that are updating the state with UseEffect: to fix.
 * Improvement: errors mananement inside the single components.
 * Improvement: possible improvement of the generic style to be more similar to the company website.

-## Extra thoughts and decision process

-Follow the [additional information](./Additional-information.md) file to explore more my decisional process and the structure of the application :).

 ## Built with